JuliaBerry/juliaberry.github.io/index.md

 # Questions/issues

-We do not have a dedicated mailing list, however questions can be posted to the [Julia discourse](https://discourse.julialang.org).
+We do not have a dedicated mailing list, however questions can be posted to the [Julia Discourse](https://discourse.julialang.org).

-Issues should be filed with the relevant packages: if in doubt which package is appropriate, please ask on the above mailing list.
+Issues should be filed with the relevant packages on Github: if in doubt which package is appropriate, please ask on Discourse.

 If you would like to contribute a new package to the JuliaBerry org, open an issue on the repository in question and ping [@aviks](https://github.com/aviks) or [@simonbyrne](https://github.com/simonbyrne).